cjhdev/chirpstack-api/ruby/readme.md

 ~~~

 All the generated classes and modules are namespaced within `ChirpStackAPI`.
-The nested module names lineup with the protobuf definitions.
+The nested module names line up with the protobuf definitions.

 Refer to gRPC documentation on how to make use of the interfaces.